digitalmethodsinitiative/zeeschuimer/README.md

 find Zeeschuimer's icon, look for the 'Extensions' icon (a puzzle piece); clicking it will show all available extensions that are not shown in the main browser toolbar.

-Next, simply browse a supported platform's site.
+### Collecting data
+Next, simply browse a supported platform's site. **Zeeschuimer collects data as your browser receives it**.
+It is always best practices to refresh a page after you toggle collection on for a supported platform's site in the control panel (any data loaded previously will not be collected until refreshed).
+You can force a refresh with Ctl + F5 on Windows or Shift + Command + R on Mac.
 You will see the amount of items detected per platform increase as you browse.
+Toggle collection off when done to avoid inadvertantly gathering undesired data.

 When you have the items you need, you can export the data as an [ndjson](https://ndjson.org) file, or upload it to a 4CAT instance where a 4CAT dataset will be created from the uploaded items.
 You can then run 4CAT's analytical processors on the data.

 **To upload to 4CAT, copy the URL of the website of the 4CAT instance to the "4CAT instance" field at the bottom of